 Treatment of lead poisoning involves a team of professionals to manage the medical, environmental, and social care required by the child and family.
 Public health plays a specific role in determining the source of lead exposure by evaluating the child in environments where they spend a lot of time and conducting lead hazard investigations of those places.

-The standards of practice of the Wisconsin Childhood Lead Poisoning Prevention Program and its agents, i.e., local health departments are delineated in this handbook, Wisconsin Childhood Lead Poisoning Prevention and Control Handbook for Local Public Health Departments (P-00600; PDF, 8 MB).
+The standards of practice of the Wisconsin Childhood Lead Poisoning Prevention Program and its agents, i.e., local health departments, are delineated in this handbook, Wisconsin Childhood Lead Poisoning Prevention and Control Handbook for Local Public Health Departments, P-00660 (PDF, 8 MB) .

-Some links for forms are to web pages where the forms are available as either a Word-fillable document or a PDF.
+These links go to web pages where the forms are available as either a Word-fillable document or a PDF.

 Blood Lead Lab Reporting F-00017 (PDF, 22 KB)